YouHaveTrouble/minecraft-optimization/README.md

 This option allows you to set the maximum distance in chunks that the players will see.
 This enables you to have lower `view-distance` and still let players see further.
 It's important to know that while the chunks beyond actual `view-distance` won't tick, they will still load from your storage, so don't go overboard. `10` is basically maximum of what you should set this to.
 As of now chunks are sent to the client regardless of their view distance setting, so going on higher values for this option can cause issues for players with slower connections.

 ##### delay-chunk-unloads-by
-Lets you configure how long chunks will stay loaded after a player leaves.
+This option allows you configure how long chunks will stay loaded after a player leaves.
 This helps to not constantly load and unload the same chunks when a player moves back and forth.
 Too high values can result in way too many chunks being loaded at once.
+In areas that are frequently teleported to and loaded, consider keeping the area permanently loaded.
+This will be lighter for your server than constantly loading and unloading them.

 ##### max-auto-save-chunks-per-tick
 Lets you slow down incremental world saving by spreading the task over time even more for better average performance.
 You might want to set this higher than `8` with more than 20-30 players.
 If incremental save can't finish in time then bukkit will automatically save leftover chunks at once and begin the process again.

 ##### prevent-moving-into-unloaded-chunks
 When enabled, prevents players from moving into unloaded chunks and causing sync loads that bog down the main thread causing lag.
-The probablility of a player stumbling into an unloaded chunk is higher the lower your view-distance is.
+The probability of a player stumbling into an unloaded chunk is higher the lower your no-tick-view-distance is.

 ##### entity-per-chunk-save-limit
 With the help of this entry you can set limits to how many entities of specified type can be saved.
 You should provide a limit for each projectile at least to avoid issues with massive amounts of projectiles being saved and your server crashing on loading that.
 There is an list of all projectiles provided below.
 Please adjust the limit to your liking.
 Suggested value for all projectiles is around `10`.
 You can also add other entities by their type names to that list.
+This config option is not designed to prevent players from making large mob farms.
 ```
 entity-per-chunk-save-limit:
     arrow: -1